gfredericks/lib-2367/README.md

 # lib-2367

 lib-2367 is a Clojure library for generating classes.
-At the moment its only use case is when you need a Java class with setters.
+At the moment the only functionality provided is generating a java class with setters and implementations of interfaces.

 ## Usage